ProgrammersOfVilnius/pov-check-health/check-virtualenvs.rst

 versions in all your virtualenvs.
 Sometimes this simply means you don't get the latest bugfixes.
 Sometimes this breaks your virtualenvs completely.

+BUGS
+====

+This script relies on **locate**\ (1) to locate all virtualenvs.
+The locate database may be outdated and the script will not notice.

+The logic for detecting a virtualenv is ad hoc and can produce false positives.

+This script cannot deal with a single virtualenv containing multiple Python versions.

+This script will break if you put spaces in your directory names.

 TROUBLESHOOTING